Bend, Oregon Mountain Bike Shuttles

 Wanoga

-Our first regular stop is at Wanoga trailhead.
+Wanoga is the lowest elevation trailhead and typically opens in mid May.
 These blue and black trails can be challenging for newer or younger riders.

-• Access to: Funner, Tiddlywinks, Tyler’s Traverse & more
+• Access Funner, Tiddlywinks, Tyler’s Traverse & more, this is the drop for E-MTBs.

 • Average ride 13 – 20 miles